bevyengine/bevy-website/content/learn/book/releasing-projects/profiling.md

 #### Xcode's Metal Debugger

 Follow the steps below to start GPU debugging on macOS.
-There is no need to create an Xcode project.
+There is no need to create a Xcode project.

 1. In the menu bar click on Debug > Debug Executable…